liblouis/liblouis-js/README.md

 The following methods do not have a corresponding C-API function, but are part of the Easy-API.

-#### enableOnDemandFileLoading(url)
+#### enableOnDemandTableLoading(url)

 Allows you to make lightweight liblouis builds that do not include any or all required table files.
-Instead table files not embeded in the liblouis C-API build are downloaded from the specified url on first access.
+Instead table files not embedded in the liblouis C-API build are downloaded from the specified url on first access.
 For usage examples, see [*Downloading Table Files on Demand in the Browser*](#downloading-table-files-on-demand-in-the-browser) and [*Loading Table Files from Disk in NodeJS*](#loading-table-files-from-disk-in-nodejs).

 #### LiblouisEasyApi#constructor(build)